syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Sizer.md

 </sfgrid:SfDataGrid.Columns>
 {% endhighlight %}

-The following code example demonstrates how the width is calculated for column, based on the `ColumnSizerAttachedProperty.ColumnRatio` property in `SetStarWidthForColumns` method.
+The following code example demonstrates how the width is calculated for column based on the `ColumnSizerAttachedProperty.ColumnRatio` property in `SetStarWidthForColumns` method:

 {% highlight c# %}
 // Assign custom GridColumnSizer to datagrid GridColumnSizer